omnilingo/omnilingo/README.md

 * Fill in the blanks: A cloze-style task
 * Pick the right one: Get two options and choose the right one
+* Drag and drop: Get a set of tiles and drag them to build a sentence

 # Keys